LoopKit/loopdocs/docs/intro/loopdocs-how-to.md

 ### Website Search

 It is not uncommon to have a question about Loop.
-But, it is exceptionally rare to have the question not already answered in LoopDocs, so please **search for answers** by clicking the Search tool (upper right).
+But, it is exceptionally rare to have the question not already answered in LoopDocs, so please **search for answers** by selecting the Search tool (upper right) or typing `s` then a search term at a computer.
 As you begin to type, suggested completions and links to pages are displayed.
 Click on the item you think answers your question.
     <br/><br/>![example of using search](../img/new-look-search-example.png){width="600"}<br/>

 ## How to Improve LoopDocs